GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 In this hack you will learn how to:

-   1. Vectorise a simple dataset and add it to a vector database (postgres PGVector).
+   1. Vectorise a simple dataset and add it to a vector database (Postgres PGVector).
-   1. Create a flow using Genkit that anaylses a user's statement and extract's their long term preferences and dislikes.
+   1. Create a flow using Genkit that anaylses a user's statement and extracts their long term preferences and dislikes.
    1. Create a flow using Genkit that summarises the conversation with the user and transform's the user's latest query into one that can be used by a vector database.
    1. Create a flow using Genkit that takes the transformed query and retrieves relevant documents from the vector database.
    1. Create a flow using Genkit that takes the retrieved documents, conversation history and the user's latest query and formulates a relevant response to the user.